Analysis | What We Know About China’s ‘Unreliable Entities’ Blacklist

 5. Are all foreign companies vulnerable?

-A researcher at a think-tank affiliated with the commerce ministry said companies that are invested in and producing in China could be spared the “unreliable entity” designation.
-The list is more likely to target logistics firms and companies that export to China, according to Cui Fan, director of research at the China Society for World Trade Organization Studies.
+The director of research at the China Society for World Trade Organization Studies, a think-tank affiliated with the Ministry of Commerce, said companies that are investing and producing in China could be spared the “unreliable entity” designation.
+The list is more likely to target logistics firms and companies that export to China, according to the researcher, Cui Fan.

 To contact Bloomberg News staff for this story: James Mayger in Beijing at jmayger@bloomberg.net